DannieLu/BV-NICE/README.md

 pip3 install git+https://github.com/kjung/scikit-learn.git --upgrade
 ```

-The GANITE implementation was extracted from the [perfect_match](https://github.com/d909b/perfect_match) package .
-So you do not really need to install the perfect_match package to run our experiments, but we strongly recommend so.
+The GANITE implementation was extracted from the [perfect_match](https://github.com/d909b/perfect_match) package.
+Although you do not really need to install the perfect_match package to run our experiments, we strongly recommend so.
 ```
 pip3 install git+https://github.com/d909b/perfect_match.git --upgrade
 ```